Mind Body Relationship: Confidence Through Inner Wisdom

 Neurotransmitters and Hormones

 Lastly, our brains communicate with our bodies through neurotransmitters and hormones that are released based on varying mental states and emotions.
-When these chemicals enter the body, they can impact bodily functions like digestion, sleep, and immunity as well as organ and tissue function.
+When these chemicals enter the body, they can impact bodily functions like digestion, sleep, and white blood cell response (immunity) as well as organ and tissue function.
 Sometimes a small imbalance in hormones can result in changes we see in our skin, our energy levels, our breath, and so much more.
 It’s particularly important for females to understand how their cycle phases impact their bodies when looking at this specific area of the mind-body connection.

 Seeking Support in Your Mind Body Wellness